-Jeremy K. Beecher is a litigation associate in the Los Angeles office of Munger, Tolles & Olson.
-His practice focuses on complex civil litigation.
+Jeremy K. Beecher is a litigator in the Los Angeles office of Munger, Tolles & Olson.

-Prior to joining the firm, Mr. Beecher clerked for the Hon.
-Josephine L. Staton of the U.S. District Court for the Central District of California.
+Before joining the firm, Mr. Beecher clerked for the Honorable Josephine L. Staton of the United States District Court for the Central District of California.

 Mr. Beecher earned his J.D. from the UCLA School of Law, where he was elected Order of the Coif, named a Michael T. Masin Scholar, and served as associate editor of the UCLA Law Review.
 He received his B.A. in journalism with a minor in Russian from the University of Southern California, where he served as editor in chief of the Daily Trojan.

-Before entering law school, Mr. Beecher worked for several years as a television news reporter at a Pennsylvania ABC affiliate.
+Prior to law school, Mr. Beecher worked for several years as an on-air news reporter at a Pennsylvania ABC affiliate.

 Current Job Title